-As convener of a meeting, have you really spent some time thinking about the outcome of the meting you want?
-Perhaps you have but you’re not sure how to get there but you have some good ideas.
+As convener of a meeting, have you really spent some time thinking about what outcome you want from the meeting?
+Perhaps you have but you’re not sure how to get there, and you have some good ideas.

-During the alignment stage, benchmarks or KPIs can be set at this stage so it is clear there is a process to measure risk, benefits and the outcome from the proposed change.
+During the alignment stage, benchmarks or KPIs can be set so it is clear there is a process to measure risk, benefits, and the outcome from the proposed change.

 Hack 3 – Champions are essential

-Have you ever wondered why all your ideas and decisions as a business owners get actioned.
+Have you ever wondered why all your ideas and decisions as a business owner get actioned?
 Generally, it is because you are the champion.

-But when managers champion their own ideas, we want to avoid people worrying about the onerous aspect of responsibility, and what happen if things go wrong.
-Or when they head up a project that they are not sure of its merits or have some doubt about it.
+But when managers champion their own ideas, we want to avoid staff worrying about the onerous aspect of responsibility, and what happens if things go wrong.
+When they head up a project, we want staff to be transparent if they are unsure of its merits or have some doubt.

 Having a structure, such as set out above in Hack #2, gives the team a process to work within, and you as business owner can have confidence in the structure.
-You can more easily stress test the parameters and make sure meetings are on track.
-If you are managing the project as the champion, the structure gives you a process to communicate to the owner and your team about each aspect.
-Your responsibility then aligns with managing the process and asking the right questions rather than managing the fear of failure.
+This means you can more easily stress test the parameters, and make sure meetings are on track.
+If you are championing the project as the manager, the structure gives you a process to communicate to the owner and your team about each aspect.
+Your responsibility then aligns with managing the process and asking the right questions, rather than managing the fear of failure.